DareData/lp-financial-literacy/Week 2 - Investing 101/Investing.md

 - Revolut: Revolut enables you to trade stocks inside their app (and even fractional shares).

 ## Assignment 2

+**Important note: If you are in serious debt (>40% of your income) or don't have an emergency fund of at least 6 months of expenses, you shouldn't proceed to Assignment 2.
+You should only return after being able to pay down your debt (to levels below 15% of Debt-to-Income ratio) and build your emergency fund**

 For this week’s assignment, we’ll start small by buying your first investments.
 At the end of the assignment, you should:

 - Create a investment portfolio: Include a mix of assets (e.g., stocks, bonds, gold, etc.) with approximate percentages.
 This portfolio should be based on your risk tolerance.